 Pupils who attend the schools use a variety of ways to communicate including verbal communication, Makaton signs, PECS (picture exchange) or Proloquo (iPad app).
 SaLTs will work alongside the team to assess which way of communicating would be beneficial and achievable for the pupil.
 The SaLT will also work on developing a pupil’s use of speech sounds or stammering intervention when appropriate.
 The frequency of sessions is determined by statemented time on the pupils’ Education Health Care Plan and each session lasts around 15 minutes.
 Sessions can consist of 1:1 therapy, the SaLT modelling to the Tutor how to complete the targets, group therapy or therapy with a peer, as well as discussing progress and offering advice and guidance.
 Programmes and targets are run by Tutors on a daily basis and monitored by the SaLTs within the pupils’ sessions.

-Our Senior Leadership Team (SLT) works across both sites, leading the strategic direction of the schools with ambitious vision and the highest expectations.
+Our Executive and Senior Leadership Teams (ELT & SLT) work across both sites, leading the strategic direction of the schools with ambitious vision and the highest expectations.
 We work closely as a team to recognise the schools’ strengths and where to build on these sustainably.
-We also use a range of information through triangulation to identify what we need to do to continuously improve key areas of our Outstanding schools.
+We also use a range of information through triangulation to identify what we need to do to continuously improve key areas of our schools.

 Our SLT works collaboratively to continually develop our culture of 'ABA – the BeyondAutism way'; rooted in our values.
 We build on our evidence-based methodologies to develop resilience, independence and self-efficacy with our highly skilled teams providing ‘just enough support’ to ensure our pupils thrive both in our schools and also in the community.